 Getting Around Costa Rica

 Taxis are the most convenient way of getting around popular cities and towns.
 However, they can be difficult to hail during inclement weather.
 If you're in a more remote destination, you should also plan to call a taxi ahead of time.
-City taxis are metered, charging approximately $2 USD per every mile.
-Starting at 10 p.m., taxis increase fares by 20 percent.
-A taxi ride from Juan Santamaría International Airport to downtown San José costs between $15 and $20 USD.
-As soon as you hop in the vehicle, ensure that the meter is turned on to avoid being scammed.
+City taxis are metered, charging approximately $2 as a base fare and $2 per every mile.
+Starting at 10 p.m., taxis increase fares.
+Make sure the driver turns the meter on to ensure your fare is correct – some travelers have reported being overcharged by drivers who "forget" to turn on their meters.
 If you're in an unmetered cab, negotiate a price with the driver before you depart.
-Collectivo taxis (or shared taxis) are also available in some towns, with standard flat rates of roughly $0.50 for transport from one side of town to the other.
+Official taxis are usually red, though at the airport they may be orange.